 How long does a property survey take?

-The above applies to buyers in England, Wales, and Northern Ireland.
-However, in Scotland, the seller takes on the responsibility of having a home report available when the time comes to list a property on the market.
+In Scotland, it is common for a property seller to take on the responsibility of having a home report available when the time comes to list a house on the market.